ojhaujjwal/blog-openapi-for-contract-testing/README.md

 ```

 This is just a rough idea of how strict schema can be a game changer to the client with better IDE experience with code suggestions and failing build when type check fail.
 In real world, there are tons of tools like [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) which can generate the API client as well as zod schemas for the requests and responses.

+## Final Thoughts
+The ecosystem of OpenAPI seems to have gotten bigger and bigger in the last few years.
+There are more widespread amount of tools to help with a variety of use-cases from client code generation, pre-production checks, mock servers, request/response validating proxies etc in a variety of languages.
+This space is definitely worth looking into and see where it can help your organization.